Student Organizations

 National Science Teaching Association (NSTA)

 The National Science Teaching Association (NSTA) is a chapter club at Emporia State University.
-The purpose and goals of NSTA is; to promote excellence and innovation in science teaching and learning for all, to acquaint preservice teachers of science with the support resources available from NSTA, to provide additional opportunities, including professional development, in science education to pre-service teachers, to acquaint preservice teachers of science with others like themselves at their university or college and across the United States and Canada.
+The purpose and goals of NSTA is to promote excellence and innovation in science teaching and learning for all, to acquaint preservice teachers of science with the support resources available from NSTA, to provide additional opportunities (including professional development) in science education to pre-service teachers.
+NSTA also allows the acquaintance preservice teachers of science with others like themselves at their university or college and across the United States and Canada.
 As an organization, NSTA at Emporia State University takes part in many public service and volunteer opportunities within our community to share our passion for scientific knowledge and inquiry.

 Learn More